Hattsuu/Hattsuu/README.md

 - 👋 Hi, I’m @Hattsuu
-- 👀 I’m interested in Python and Cybersecurity
+- 👀 I’m interested in Engineering and Cybersecurity
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking for job opportunities
 - 📫 How to reach me?